 What we see in civilization is that people have forgotten their reality so much that they claim to be Lord of their own existence.
 This attitude is hiding itself behind economic, industrial and technological power that gives us the ability to do almost anything.
 In previous eras, we are told that people thought that they were controlling the existence of something which they referred to as magic.
 Now, that magic exists in the form of using technology.
 We are under the delusion that we are the Creators of any phenomenon.
 Even the ability to do scientific “magic” needs to be given existence as whatever science discovers is existent in the order.
 Not questioning the ability to utilize what is already created in the universe is the main problem.
 If we do not think on how any phenomenon takes place, we can never think of our own existence.

 If you do not think about how you are given existence, then you think that you are creating everything.
 We are forgetful of our own reality: We are given existence and all our human qualities are given existence by a Source, I can never claim that anything in the universe can be the Source of existence of my ability to think/analyze, my ability to speak/see/hear, my ability to love/to be scared, my ability to hope.
 Nothing in the universe can be the Source of existence of our human qualities (lailaha).
 Sometimes the forgetfulness takes place deliberately, very small number of people know that they have no answer and they omit existence deliberately.
 They may acknowledge the universe as being created, look at the physical aspect of the matter and ignore the non-physical aspect.
-We need to engage these people and to freely think by questioning our so –called ‘beliefs’
+We need to engage these people and to freely think by questioning our so –called ‘beliefs’.

 THE SECOND FLASH (continuation): “Sin, penetrating to the heart, will blacken and darken it until it extinguishes the light of belief.
 Within each sin is a path leading to unbelief.
 Unless that sin is swiftly obliterated by seeking God’s pardon, it will grow from a worm into a snake that gnaws on the heart.